 Audit-related fees are for assurance and related services, such as due diligence services, that traditionally are performed by the external auditor.
-More specifically, these services include, among others: assistance in connection with Section 404 of the Sarbanes-Oxley Act of 2002, employee benefit plan audits, due diligence related to securities filings, securities offerings and mergers and acquisitions, accounting consultations and audits in connection with acquisitions, and attest services that are not required by statute or regulation such as consultation concerning financial accounting and reporting standards.
+More specifically, these services include, among others: employee benefit plan audits, due diligence related to securities filings, securities offerings and mergers and acquisitions, accounting consultations and audits in connection with acquisitions, and attest services that are not required by statute or regulation such as consultation concerning financial accounting and reporting standards.

 Tax fees are principally for assistance in tax return preparation and tax advisory services.
-All other fees include fees for translation, litigation and advisory support services.
+All other fees include fees for translation and advisory support services.